KomaliValluru/Data-Analytics/README.md

 # Data Engineering and Analytics Projects
-A collection of projects related to Data Analytics, Transformers, Tableau and learnings from Transformers.
+A collection of projects related to Data Analytics, Web Scraping, Tableau and my learnings from Transformers.